-Manifest is a 501(c)(3) non-profit and state-funded charitable organization operated by artists, for artists, with no reserve or endowment.
+Manifest is a 501(c)(3) non-profit and state-funded charitable organization operated by artists, for artists, with no significant reserve or endowment.
 All proceeds from entry fees fund project-related expenses.
 Not unlike paying a fee to enter a marathon race, this democratically enables our organization's projects to take place.
 For two decades Manifest has earned an international reputation for producing quality exhibits, and benefiting the artists involved over time, on its meager budget.
-Our board of directors and small dedicated mostly part-time staff work hard to make involvement with Manifest projects well worth the effort and cost to do so.
+Our volunteer board of directors and small dedicated mostly part-time all-artist staff work hard to make involvement with Manifest projects well worth the effort and cost to do so.
 It is important to note that this jury fee is the only cost charged by Manifest for participation.

 How many works should I submit?

 For proposals we request no more than 12 images be sent for consideration.
 If the proposal is accepted, additional images may be requested or offered for consideration and further discussion.
 For group proposals or solo proposals requiring more or less work for some reason, we can accept a different number than the preferred 12 for consideration upon request by email, and at our discretion.
 While not absolutely necessary, it is highly preferred for works submitted to be available for exhibit if selected, rather than simply offered as a representational sampling of potential future work for exhibit.
 Our selection committee strongly prefers to know and see what it will be exhibiting before making the commitment, so we ask applicants to indicate "will hold" for any work they can reserve for a potential Manifest show scheduled sometime during the season.